December 11, 2013 § Leave a comment

 So far, so polemical, so persuasive.
 But in this is rooted an ideology of the ethno-religious nation state that would in any other country or with any other “people” be considered wholly at odds with reasonable or liberal attitudes to governance.
 The Jews are of course complex; they are simultaneously an ethnic group and a religious one, and it need not be said that the oppression they have been subjected to in countries across the world has been continual and horrendous.
 Lest we forget, the horrors of the Second World War were only a culmination of centuries of hatred and fear across Europe and beyond.
 But do they – or indeed any other specific ethnic group – constitute a nation?
 To argue this one must make the Jews a special case, and then explain why this should be.
 In Eylon’s original article he notes the Kurds, Tibetans, and so on, but claims that Israel is different because it already exists – because to dilute it would be a case of removing rights.
 These rights, in his eyes, are held on the national level – unless “the Jews” have the collective right, all of the individuals are more or less doomed.
 Yet in the west, we are busily engaged in trying to create nations that can celebrate diversity – why should a political unit have a religious or ethnic character at all?

 The answer given in the case of Israel is that it is a case of a safe space – in the same way, perhaps, that women’s-only spaces or LGBT-only spaces can be useful in British society.
 But again, this gives ethnicity a prominence we should be actively stripping it of.
 Seeing the issues of a one-state solution as being a case of ethnic politics shows a remarkable ability to stereotype ethnicity.
 There is no reason why in any sort of decent, democratic society ethnic character should be the primary determinant of voting patterns – one can argue that if there was an instantly imposed one state solution this would happen, but proving the specific temporal case still leaves a long way to go to make a permanent moral justification for an ethno-religious state.
+Nor is such demographic dominance a necessity for a broader constituted “homeland policy” to assure Jews protection within Israel.
 In any case, where the one-state lobby may fail, what about the fears of demographic determinism?
 Israeli Arabs are breeding faster than Israelis in general, and in fifty years’ time the Jewish Israelis may find themselves losing their majority status regardless.
 This process is far more obviously not unnatural, or morally wrong.
-To argue for Zionism, on a theoretical level, in the long term, requires either a commitment to democracy that one must accept may ultimately undermine the state’s Jewish character, or it requires an allegiance to the state’s ethnographic character which may undermine democracy.
+To argue for a majoritarian ethnic state, on a theoretical level, in the long term, requires either a commitment to democracy that one must accept may ultimately undermine the state’s Jewish character, or it requires an allegiance to the state’s ethnographic character which may undermine democracy.

 I write this not as someone who is trying to push for a one-state solution; few things would make me happier than if, tomorrow, the Israeli government decided to pull its troops and citizens back to its own borders, if Hamas decided to accept the existence of Israel, and if a set of land-swaps to create either one or two Palestinian states were properly negotiated.
 Instead, I write this because I believe that the premise of ethnic nation-states should at most be a temporary measure and is, in the very long term, unsustainable.
 We will ultimately end anti-semitism (and other forms of racism or xenophobia) not by shutting the Jewish people away from the world, but by combating it in the pubs, in the school playgrounds, and on the streets of our own nations.
-My concerns over Zionism are not in denial of the tragedy of the ages, they are because of it; if Israeli Jews continue to live the lie that a permanent single-ethnicity state is a stable entity in the long term then there are inherent risks being stored up for the future.
+My concerns over these issues are not in denial of the tragedy of the ages, they are because of it; if Israeli Jews continue to live the lie that a permanent single-ethnicity state is a stable entity in the long term then there are inherent risks being stored up for the future.
 Solutions to international problems of this sort require that in the long term we genuinely try to break, rather than ignore, barriers based on ethnicity, and see ethnically selective policies as a means to an end rather than an end in themselves.
-The latter trap, based understandably on the horrific history of one oppressed people, is the one into which I believe Zionism frequently and perhaps inherently falls.
-A defence of Zionism must not only defend its application to present politics, but its long term effectiveness as a political philosophy.
-The fact that the (at times extremely insulting) attack on anti-Zionists given by Aslan-Levy both fails to do this and falsely paints anti-Zionism as being about favouring one ethnic paradigm over another rather than, in many cases, being about trying in the long term to get beyond a crude racial conception of politics is, for me, deeply concerning.
+The latter trap, based understandably on the horrific history of one oppressed people, is the one into which I believe modern Israeli politics frequently and perhaps inherently falls.
+A defence of the ethnic state must not only defend its application to present politics, but its long term effectiveness as a political philosophy.
+The fact that the (at times extremely insulting) attack on those who have issues with the ethnostate position given by Aslan-Levy both fails to do this and falsely paints his opponents as being about favouring one ethnic paradigm over another rather than, in many cases, being about trying in the long term to get beyond a crude racial conception of politics is, for me, deeply concerning.